 Additionally, if there are mistakes or missing information, in some cases, during the interview the immigration officer makes changes to the forms and advises the applicant about those changes before requesting his signature.

-Finally, in regard to the issue of who can attend an immigration interview, applicants and petitioners must remember that an interview notice is usually accompanied by a set of instructions.
+In regard to the issue of who can attend an immigration interview, applicants and petitioners must remember that an interview notice is usually accompanied by a set of instructions.
 For purposes of family-based petitions, usually, the petitioner and the applicant must attend the interview together.
+If you have a pending immigration interview, need to complete your immigration forms, or require an attorney to guide or serve as interpreter the Law Office of Giselle Ayala Mateus is can help you.
+Please call or message us.